-What is it?
-The MINI 5-door hatch is the practical sibling to the familiar 3-door version.
+The Mini 5-door hatch is the practical sibling to the familiar 3-door version.

-Our View: The MINI 5-door will sell in huge numbers to those who love the lifestyle image it projects.
+The Mini 5-door will sell in huge numbers to those who love the lifestyle image it projects.

 Slipping inside the car it’s clear that rear space has improved, making this variant rather more practical than the three-door, but it’s still cosy in the back compared to more traditional superminis.

 Of course neither this or the ‘stylishly fussy’ dash layout, which objective critics would describe as concerned more with form than function, will matter to the likely market for this car, as it will be bought simply because it is a Mini.

 The five-door body is being made available right across the Mini range, so there is a six-strong choice of trims – One, Cooper and Cooper S, all in both petrol and diesel varieties – with power outputs ranging from 94 to 187bhp and both the One D and Cooper D models below the important 100g/k CO2 emissions barrier.
 All but the One variants are on sale from launch, the entry models following a couple of months later.

 All the engines are three-cylinder units with the exception of the four-cylinder S variants, and all are familiar from the three-door Mini range.
 Our brief test drive singled out the Cooper D model, and it is unsurprisingly impressive, its quiet, smooth powerplant sending it through 62mph in 9.4 seconds while returning close to 80mpg official combined cycle fuel economy figures and emissions well into free road tax territory.